 Maple sugar is a great substitute for processed white sugar in all of your baking, and 1:1 substitute for sugar in your coffee or tea.

-Light Sugar: Made from Fancy or Medium Syrup, this sugar has a delicate or rich maple flavor and is a great option for chefs and bakers who want to use organic sugar, but don’t want to have much maple flavor in their recipes.
+Golden Delicate Sugar: Made from Golden Delicate Syrup, this sugar has a delicate or rich maple flavor and is a great option for chefs and bakers who want to use organic sugar, but don’t want to have much maple flavor in their recipes.
 Most maple sugar is this grade.

-Dark Sugar: Made from dark syrup, it has a slightly coarser texture and a robust maple flavor that often carries through in your recipes.
+Medium Amber Sugar: Made from Medium Amber syrup, it has a slightly coarser texture and a stronger maple flavor that often carries through in your recipes.